Behold: General Conference Weekend

 After their session, they chose to eat at the same restaurant we were at.

 A pleasant surprise indeed!

-(like we always do).
+(like always).
 It's a Danish delight!

 We stuffed them with different cheeses,

-fruits, jams, chocolate and buttermilk syrup (Thanks Jane!).
+fruits, jams, chocolate, and buttermilk syrup (Thanks, Jane!).

 Sunday conference was ANOTHER beautiful day and

 another beautiful conference!